ashutosh2411/btp/finalreport/finalreport.md

 # 4. Generic Programming

 ## 4.1.
 Introduction
-Generic programming is a style of computer programming in which algorithms are written in terms of types to-be-specified-later that are then instantiated when needed for specific types provided as parameters.
-This approach, pioneered by ML in 1973, permits writing common functions or types that differ only in the set of types on which they operate when used, thus reducing duplication.
-Such software entities are known as generics in Python, Ada, C#, Delphi, Eiffel, F#, Java, Rust, Swift, TypeScript and Visual Basic .NET.
+Generic programming is a style of computer programming in which programs are written in terms of types (that will be specified later) that are then instantiated when needed for specific types which are provided as parameters.
+This approach, first seen in ML in 1973, allowes writing common functions or types that are different only in the set of types on which they operate when used, thus reducing duplication.
+Such software entities are known as generics in various programming languages.

 Generic programming is a powerful way to define a function that works in an analogous way for a class of types.
 Most of the programming languages have some